-In Tableau Table Calculations are the special type of calculated field.
-Unlike regular calculated fields, table calculations are based on the data that is currently visualized in a report.
-In this article, we will show you, How to create Tableau table calculations, and how to use their properties with an example.
+Tableau Table Calculations are a special type of calculated field.
+Unlike regular calculated fields, these are based on the data that is currently visualized in a report.
+This article shows how to create table calculations in Tableau and how to use their properties.

 Create Tableau Table Calculations

 In this Tableau tool, you can create table calculations in multiple ways, and the first approach is: Right-click on the measure and select Create -> calculated Fields.
 For the second approach, please navigate to Analysis Tab and select Create Calculated Field… option.

 Please refer to Tab Report, calculated field, and Connecting to the Excel Files in Tableau.

 Selecting the option will open the following window.
 Here, we renamed the default name Cal.
 The below statement will find the First records in this data.
 Here, you can click OK to close this window.

 Or you can click the Default hyperlink (marked below) to alter the default settings, and it opens the following window.

 Use this window to change the Tableau table Calculation field, Levels, etc. I am not a fan of making any modifications using this window.
 However, you can do it.
 Let me click the Cancel button to close the window and then click the OK button.